Ilkley railway station: History

 The original engine shed, dating from the opening of the line was on the site now occupied by the station car park.
 In a subsequent development, a two road engine shed and two coaling sidings, together with a 50 ft turntable were provided on the northern side of the approach lines, and the original facility demolished.
 Local residents had complained to the railway owners about "black smoke" in the station area.
 The new shed was some distance below the main running lines and two reversals were required to access it.
 The Ilkley brewery building was also provided with a single 475 ft siding that also served as the headshunt for access to the engine shed area.
-The shed itself closed in January 1959 with the introduction of DMU passenger services.
+The shed itself closed in January 1959 with the introduction of diesel multiple units on passenger services.

-In the late 1980s, the roofed area covering the western end of the station platforms was closed in and converted into a small supermarket, the lines being shortened by around 40 metres to make room for this alteration.
+In the late 1980s, the roofed area covering the western end of the station platforms was closed in and converted into a small supermarket; the lines were shortened by around 40 m to make room for this alteration.
 The main station building was taken out of railway use and turned over to retail in May 1988.
-The area between former Platforms 3 and 4 (the Skipton through lines) was infilled during electrification work and is now a car park.
-The vehicle ramp leading up from Station Road passes through the area once occupied by the coal drops at the eastern end of Platform 4.
+The area between former platforms 3 and 4 (the Skipton through lines) was infilled during electrification work and is now a car park.
+The vehicle ramp, leading up from Station Road, passes through the area once occupied by the coal drops at the eastern end of platform 4.

-The line was electrified at 25 kV AC in 1995, and was initially worked by three car Class 308 EMUs.
-The previous latticework footbridge - constructed by Andrew Handyside and Co. in 1909 - was demolished during electrification works and replaced with the present structure which has solid sides to protect pedestrians from the overhead wires.
+The line was electrified at 25 kV AC in 1995 and was initially worked by three-car electric multiple units that were redeployed from Essex.
+The previous latticework footbridge - constructed by Andrew Handyside and Co. in 1909 - was demolished during electrification works and replaced with the present structure, which has solid sides to protect pedestrians from the overhead wires.

 Ilkley is notable in that it was the last British Rail station to be lit by gas.
 The gas lights were extinguished for the last time on 8 May 1988.

+Facilities

-In November 2011, a major refurbishment of the station, which cost £625,000, was completed.
-This new upgrade included the construction of a brand new station building with a ticket office, a heated waiting room and new shelters, also providing space for passengers to await trains.
-Also added were new customer information screens, a comprehensive CCTV system and improved PA system, and new gates at the entrance of the station.
+In November 2011, a major refurbishment of the station was completed, which cost £625,000.
+This new upgrade included the construction of a brand new station building, with a ticket office, a heated waiting room and new shelters.
+New customer information screens, a comprehensive CCTV system and improved PA system were also installed, with new gates at the entrance of the station.
+There is a car park with 36 spaces, along with bicycle storage.

 Services

-During Monday to Saturday, daytime services run to/from Leeds twice per hour and hourly to Bradford (half-hourly at peak times).
-In the evenings and all day on Sundays, services are hourly to/from both Leeds and Bradford Forster Square.
-Sunday services to Bradford were increased to hourly in December 2017 after new Northern Rail franchise operator Arriva Rail North took over in April 2016; there will also be improvements to weekday evening services and longer trains introduced to help combat overcrowding on the route in the future as part of the new franchise specification.
+Northern Trains operates the following off-peak service pattern, in trains per hour (tph):